You are making a cup of coffee, you have done everything right, and once your finally have your cup of joe, it has grounds in it!

-However when you look at coffee makers like French Press’s or something like an emersion brew device, you generally will have a plunger that seperates the grounds from the brew.
+However when you look at coffee makers like French Press’s or something like an emersion brew device, you generally will have a plunger that separates the grounds from the brew.

 If something is bent, or damaged, it would no longer seperate correctly, leaving you with some coffee grounds in your cup.

 Do a quick check of whatever coffee maker you are using to make sure there aren’t any cracks, holes, or damage present.

 7. Using the coffee maker wrong

 The final reason you may have grounds in your coffee, is you just may be using the coffee maker wrong!
 Do a quick check to make sure all of the steps needed for your coffee maker are being followed.

 While automatic coffee makers can be simple, if you are running into this issue with a manual coffee maker.
 It would probably be best to do some hunting around at some tutorials, to see what you are doing wrong.
 I mean, you could also always read through some of these articles on the site as well.